VuHoaBinh/Healthy-Care-Fontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). - SERN (SQL, Express, ReactJS, NodeJS)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## 💻 GETTING STARTED